Security Whitepaper

 - Account metadata: Email and name from OAuth sign-in, stored in PocketBase.

-- Chat messages (paid plans): Forwarded to xAI's Grok API for processing.
-We log metadata only (timestamps, message count) — never raw message content.
+- Chat messages: Forwarded to xAI's Grok API for processing when using Ask AI.
+We log metadata only (timestamps, message count) - never raw message content.
+Requires a positive credit balance.
+Per xAI’s privacy policy, API-submitted data is not used to train their models.

 What we never process